BlakeRain/blakerain.com/content/blog/album-of-the-year-2025/index.md

    audio I listen to, and changing over to FLAC has been a great way to start enjoying music again.

 My choices of music may have also been impacted the passing of an old friend of mine who introduced me to so much great music over the years.
-This has led to me re-discovering some of my old favorites from the late 90s and early 2000s.
+This has led to me re-discovering some of my old favourites from the late 90s and early 2000s.
 Going back and listening to albums like Cradle of Filth's [Midian] and My Dying Bride's [Like Gods of the Sun] has left me pretty melancholy, but I'm happy to have found some of my favourite music again.

+Anyway, on with 2025's albums.

 [Navidrome]: https://www.navidrome.org/
 [Bandcamp]: https://bandcamp.com/